jon-jacky/Piety/samples/ed.md

 - *w(name)*: **w**rite current buffer to file *name* (default: stored file name, or if none, current buffer name).
 Print the file name and the number of lines written.
-Does not change *dot*.
-Does not change stored filename.
+Do not change *dot*.
+  Change buf().filename to name, so subsequent writes go to the same file.

 - *D(name)*: **D**elete buffer *name* (default: current buffer).
 If
   buffer has unsaved changes, prompt for confirmation.